-The largest source of greenhouse gases were the water treatment and wastewater treatment facilities, which accounted for 747 $\rm MTCO_2e$ , or 42% of City emissions.
+The largest source of greenhouse gases were the water treatment and wastewater treatment facilities, which accounted for 747 MTCO2e, or 42% of City emissions.
 These facilities employ energy-intensive filtration and treatment processes and are large consumers of electricity.
-The City is in the planning stages for a new wastewater treatment plant, scheduled to go on line in 2021.
-At full capacity, projected to be in 2038, the new plant will use about 2.5 times as much energy as the existing plant.
+The City is in the planning stages for a new wastewater treatment plant, which is scheduled to go on line in 2021.
+At full capacity, projected to be in 2038, the new plant will use about three times as much energy as the existing plant.

-Other emissions, in MTCO2e, were buildings with 413, the City vehicle fleet with 374, the employee commute with 124, and streetlights with 102.
+Emissions for other sectors, expressed in MTCO2e, were buildings with 413, the City vehicle fleet with 374, the employee commute with 124, and streetlights with 102.